MERA PEAK…A straight forward king of all trekking peaks in Nepal…

 Day 18:Transfer to the airport for the final departure

-Your wonderful journey to the amazing Himalayas starts from your flight to Kathmandu.
-Onto your arrival our company representatives will greet you at the Tribhuwan International Airport and escort you to the hotel for check-in and stay overnight.
-You will have a rest at the hotel.
-Overnight at Hotel.
+Your journey to the Himalayas begins with a flight to Kathmandu.
+Upon arrival, our representatives will welcome you at the airport and take you to your hotel for check-in.
+You can rest at the hotel and spend the night there.

-After breakfast, we will move to the domestic terminal of TIA for an early morning flight to Lukla.
-After flying above the astounding greenary and mountains we will reach Tenzing-Hillary Airport at Lukla.
-This is one of the most beautiful air routes in the world climax in a landing on a hillside surrounded by high mountains.
-We will spend the day resting and acclimatizing in Lukla .
-We explore the nearby villages in small town of Lukla.
-Overnight in Lukla.
-Overnight at Lukla.
+After breakfast, we will go to the domestic terminal of TIA (Tribhuvan International Airport) for an early morning flight to Lukla.
+The flight will offer stunning views of the greenery and mountains until we reach Tenzing-Hillary Airport at Lukla.
+This airport landing is one of the most scenic in the world, surrounded by high mountains.
+We will spend the day resting and acclimatizing in Lukla, exploring the nearby villages and enjoying the small town.
+We will spend the night in Lukla.

-It is an uphill trek through lush rhododendron forests on the west side of the Hinku Valley to Thuli Kharka.
-Rhododendron is the national flower of Nepal and on our journey we get to admire beautiful hills dotted with rhododendrons.
-After reaching Thuli Kharka, we enjoy remarkable views of Mera North, Mera Central and South face.
+We will trek uphill through beautiful rhododendron forests on the west side of the Hinku Valley to reach Thuli Kharka.
+Along the way, we will be surrounded by stunning hills adorned with the national flower of Nepal, rhododendrons.
+Once we reach Thuli Kharka, we can take in the breathtaking views of Mera North, Mera Central, and South face.

 Destination : Nepal